SBodapati11/DataMavericks/README.md

 ## How to run
 Simply run `streamlit run main.py` and the website should load.

+Refer to *[Requirements](Requirements.md)* for more information about the necessary libraries/modules used in this project.

 ## How we built it

 * For the frontend, we used **Streamlit** and **CSS**.